On the dynamic toroidal multipoles from localized electric current distributions: Introduction, summary and outline

 After the introduction of toroidal multipoles in the static case \cite{Zeldovich1958}, the dynamic toroidal multipoles were presented as a new independent multipole family that had been previously ignored \cite{Dubovik1974,Dubovik1990}.
 The new family was derived from the split of the transverse multipoles of electric parity into two parts.
 These parts are often referred to as electric and toroidal.
 The dynamic toroidal multipoles have also been analyzed in Refs. \onlinecite{Afanasiev1994,Radescu2002}, and are currently being considered in the areas of metamaterials, plasmonics, and nanophotonics \cite{Marinov2007, Kaelberer2010, Zheng2012, Dong2012,Ogut2012,Huang2012, Fan2013, Fedotov2013,Savinov2014,Liu2014, Basharin2015,Liu2015,Liu2015b,Papasimakis2016}.

 In this article, we analyze the split between the dynamic electric and toroidal multipoles of a localized source distribution.
 We find that the two parts cannot be separately determined by measuring the electromagnetic fields produced by the source outside the source region.
 The two parts can also not be separately determined by measuring the coupling between the source and externally incident electromagnetic waves.
 The result applies to both near and far field situations, and implies that there is no independent coupling of toroidal character between the sources and the electromagnetic field, and that there is no radiation of pure toroidal character.
 The toroidal multipoles can hence not be considered an independent family.
 Rather, our analysis makes clear that the electric and toroidal parts correspond, respectively, to the lowest and the higher order terms of the expansion of the exact multipolar coefficients of electric parity with respect to the electromagnetic size of the source.
-While proving the lack of independent physical meaning of the toroidal multipoles, our results do not question the usefulness of considering such higher order terms.
-The accuracy and prediction ability of lowest order models is improved by the inclusion of some higher order terms \cite{Kaelberer2010,Huang2012, Fan2013, Savinov2014,Liu2014, Basharin2015,Liu2015,Liu2015b}.
 In this respect, our article contains analytical expressions that inherently contain all correction orders: They are exact for any source size.

+Our results do not question the usefulness of considering the higher order terms.
+For example, some experimental results can only be explained by adding the toroidal dipole contributions to the lowest order terms (see Fig. 3c in Ref. \onlinecite{Kaelberer2010}, and Fig. 4 in Ref. \onlinecite{Basharin2015}).
+The same is true for non-radiating spherical configurations (see Fig. 2 in Ref. \onlinecite{Miroshnichenko2014}).
+These cases are examples where the toroidal terms are the dominant dipolar terms.

-In Sec. \ref{sec2}, we outline the mathematical setting in which we carry out the analysis.
+In the following, we first outline the mathematical setting in which we carry out the analysis.
 We then highlight the direct connections between our momentum space approach and the physics of multipolar couplings between sources and fields.
 On the one hand, three kinds of degrees of freedom are needed to describe the sources.
 Two of them are transverse and have opposite (electric vs. magnetic) parity, and the other one is longitudinal.
 On the other hand, only the two transverse degrees of freedom are needed to describe the electromagnetic fields produced by the sources outside the source region, where the field produced by the longitudinal degrees of freedom is identically zero.